bitwarden/help/_articles/importing/import-data.md

 - Yoti (csv)
 - Zoho Vault (csv)

-If the password manager that you use is not on the list, please  manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your individual account import using the generic Bitwarden format.
+If the password manager that you use is not on the list, please  manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your  account import using the generic Bitwarden format.

 **Personal Accounts**